 If using amplification, you will also have to consider mic placement and which best mics to use for a choir.

 Church choir or worship band

-It depends on how many singers you have and what’s happening in the music that they’re singing.
-If you need all of your people to sing one part, then typically there will be a large block of them clustered together in the middle of the choir/band larger than any other section, maybe in a circular formation.
+It depends on how many singers you have and what’s happening in the type of choral music that they’re singing.
+If you need all of your people to sing one part, then typically there will be a large block of them clustered together in the middle of the choir/band larger than any other section, maybe in a circular arrangement.
 This is where most of the choir/band members will be, with the exception of some soloists and any accompaniment musicians.

 If you have people singing different parts (such as soprano, alto, tenor, bass) or more than one part (like in a large choir), then you’ll want to spread them out in a mixed formation so that they can do their jobs without overwhelming each other.
 You’ll probably want to put any soloists (ones singing by themselves usually for effect) up front, along with the accompaniment musicians who are keeping the beat/keeping everyone on track.
 You also want your best singers in from of your microphones which are sometimes placed upside down to capture the best audio.